musurca/Icarus/README.md

 ex:
 > airportinfo KLAX
 ```
-Prints out useful information about an airport, including:
+Displays useful information about an airport, including:
 * latitude / longitude and altitude
 * nearest city
 * runway length, orientation, material, and suitability for night operations